Neil Back: Coaching career

-Back's coaching career started at Leicester Tigers following England's World Cup success in 2003, where he became their player/defensive coach.
-When he finally retired from playing after the Lions' tour of New Zealand in 2005, he continued as Leicester Tigers defensive coach, but to aid his coach development also took on the role of head coach of Leicester Tigers Academy and assistant forwards coach.
+Back's coaching career started at Leicester Tigers following England's World Cup success in 2003, when he became their defensive coach while still a player.
+When he finally retired from playing after the Lions' tour of New Zealand in 2005, he continued as Tigers' defensive coach, but to aid his coach development also took on the role of head coach of Leicester Tigers Academy and assistant forwards coach.

-On 27 June 2008, Back left his beloved Tigers and signed a 3-year contract with Leeds Carnegie as head coach.
+On 27 June 2008, Back left Leicester and signed a 3-year contract with Leeds Carnegie as head coach.
 In his first year Leeds Carnegie were promoted from the Championship to the Premiership, where they battled to remain against all the odds for the next 2 seasons on a very limited budget.

-On 4 July 2011, after turning down a director of Rugby role at a Premiership Club announced that he would instead take on the same role at 'The Rugby Football Club (2011) Ltd', formerly known as 'Rugby Lions' in National League 3 Midlands, while Key became Chief Executive.
+On 4 July 2011, after turning down a director of Rugby role at a Premiership Club announced that he would instead take on the same role at 'The Rugby Football Club (2011) Ltd', formerly known as 'Rugby Lions' in National League 3 Midlands, while Key became chief executive.
 Several high-quality players joined the new outfit, such as Ben Gollings and Leigh Hinton, which helped the Lions remain unbeaten all season (26 League + 5 Cup games), winning the League, automatic promotion and domestic cup in Back's first season.

-During June 2011, Back joined Edinburgh Rugby's Coaching Team alongside ex-Ireland international scrum half, Michael Bradley and Billy McGinty.
+During June 2011, Back joined Edinburgh Rugby's coaching staff alongside ex-Ireland international scrum half, Michael Bradley and Billy McGinty.

+Personal life

+He is married to Alison, with whom he has a daughter, Olivia, who joined him on the winning podium in 2003, and a son, Finley.